sehlen-bsi/botan-docs/docs/testspec/src/14_pubkey_sig.rst

 All the tests are implemented in :srcref:`src/tests/test_rsa.cpp`.

-**Remark from review of 3.12.0:** No change in the test code referenced here.

 The
 following table shows an example test case with one test vector.
 Test vectors for test cases PKSIG-RSA-1 and PKSIG-RSA-2 are listed in :srcref:`src/tests/data/pubkey/rsa_sig.vec`.
 Test vectors for test case PKSIG-RSA-3 are listed in :srcref:`src/tests/data/pubkey/rsa_invalid.vec`.

-**Remark from review of 3.12.0:** No change in the test vectors referenced here.

 .. table::
    :class: longtable